itz-Jana/jsteuernagel.de/content/posts/upgrading-vyos-from-version-1-3-equuleus-to-version-1-4-sagitta.md

 +++
-title = "Upgrading VyOS from Version 1.3 (Equuleus) to Version 1.4 (Sagitta): A Walkthrough of Issues and Resolutions" date = 2023-05-20T13:05:00Z
+title = "Upgrading VyOS from Version 1.3 (Equuleus) to Version 1.4 (Sagitta): A Walkthrough of Issues and Resolutions" date = 2023-05-20T13:05:00Z description = "Issues I encountered while upgrading VyOS 1.3 to 1.4 and how I solved them."

 aliases = ["upgrading-vyos-from-version-1-3-equuleus-to-version-1-4-sagitta"]